prog4biol/pfb2019/README.md

 >>> print(dna)
 attgct
 ```
-> The contents of the variable 'dna', 'attgct' was returned and uppercased.
+> The contents of the variable 'dna', 'attgct' was returned in upper case.
 The actual contents of 'dna' were not altered.

 __Find and Count__

-Exact matches to a given string will be found and the count of occurances will be returned when using the string method
-`count`
-This method takes the search string as an argument and returns an int.
+`count(str)` returns the number of exact matches of `str` it found (as an int)

 ```python
 >>> dna = 'ATGCTGCATT'